KhaledYassin/disruptor-rs/Cursor.md

 - PR4: Metrics feature + detailed Criterion output.
 - PR5+: Targeted tuning based on profiles (scan limits, backoff constants, optional progress hint).

-### Expected outcomes

-- With apples-to-apples benchmarking (work-sharing + no per-item asserts), disruptor worker pool should be competitive with `crossbeam-channel` for large batches and BusySpin on dedicated cores.
-- Fan-out case will remain slower per event than work-sharing by design, but it’s a distinct use case and should be benchmarked separately.

 ### Notes and open questions